yegor256/blog/_drafts/daily.md

 They may say that the information is already available in the tracking system, but you can say that you prefer to get it by email, since it's faster and more convenient for you.
-Moreover, how much will such a daily report cost to them?
+Moreover, how much will such a daily report cost them?
 Five minutes every day, right?
 Not a big deal.

 Don't tell them about the guilt part, of course.